zulip/zulip/README.prod.md

   service nginx restart
   ```

-If you run into additional problems, [please report them](https://github.com/zulip/zulip/issues) so that we can
+If you run into additional problems, [please report
-update these lists!
+them](https://github.com/zulip/zulip/issues) so that we can update
+these lists!
+The Zulip installation scripts logs its full output to
+`/var/log/zulip/install.log`, so please include the context for any
+tracebacks from that log.

 Making your Zulip instance awesome